abbr/Unippear/README.md

 |    +-- index.js           <--- Express routers
 |-- app.js                  <--- Express app config
 |-- package.json            <--- Node package descriptor
 ```
 The core component is a loader that controls what assets (HTML, CSS, JS, IMG etc) get injected asynchronously to the client document and the order of loading.
 All assets should be stored in */public/assets*.
-The loader loads following assets:
+The loader loads following assets automatically:

-1. All *assets/css* files in alphabetic sequence, nested folders are allowed
+1. All *assets/css* files sorted alphabetically, nested folders are allowed and sorted after file peers
-2. All *assets/js* files in alphabetic sequence, nested folders are allowed
+2. All *assets/js* files  sorted alphabetically, nested folders are allowed and sorted after file peers
 3. *assets/header.html*
 4. *assets/footer.html*

 To improve performance, all JS files are combined into one download by default.
-If individual download is desirable, say for debugging purpose, it can be enabled by setting `routes.combineJs = false;` in */app.js*.
+If individual download is desirable, say for debugging purpose, it can be enabled by toggling `routes.combineJs` to `false` in */app.js*.

 The order of loading the assets is important.
-A good strategy needs to take into account performance and Javascript event processing model.
+A good strategy needs to take performance and Javascript event processing model into account.
 CSS files are loaded in parallel.
 To ensure event handler is defined before event is triggered, the loader postpones loading header and footer only after all JS files have been loaded and evaluated.
-If JS files are not combined, then each JS file is loaded and evaluated sequentially.
+If JS files are not combined, then each JS file is loaded and evaluated in serial.
 Either combined JS or the first individual JS file is loaded in parallel with CSS files.
 Header and footer are also loaded in parallel.

 ## Usage

+*Unippear* layout is served by adding following Javascript to the member website page:
 ```
 <script type="text/javascript" src="<unippearHost>/index.js"></script>
 <script type="text/javascript">